Updated: Feb 17

 The final thing that construction companies should take into account is that these new technologies and processes should be introduced slowly and step by step.
 Companies should draw up an action plan and educate and inform their teams accordingly, starting with the easier processes first.
 This will ensure that teams do not feel overwhelmed or threatened.
 Only after teams are comfortable with the changes should the next set of changes be introduced.
 This gives workers time to adapt to the new systems, reduces the risk of failure, and saves the company time and resources in the long run.

 Want to learn more about how digital can be embraced by the construction industry in the future?
-Log on to our next event and learn from industry leaders. https://www.resi.build/building-into-2021
+Request to view one of our past events on this topic and learn from industry leaders. https://www.resi.build/pastevents